India National PolioPlus: Timeline

 1580-1350 BC: An Egyptian tablet portrays a priest with a withered leg, suggesting Polio dates back to ancient times and has been paralysing people for centuries.

 1840: German doctor Jakob Heine investigates and suggests polio may be contagious.

 1894: An outbreak of infantile paralysis – subsequently identified as polio – sweeps the United States.

 1916: The 1916 New York City polio epidemic receives worldwide attention, accelerating research into polio.

 1948: Thomas Huckle Weller and Frederick Robbins grow poliovirus in cells, for which they later receive Nobel Prize.

 1952: Jonas Salk develops the first vaccine against polio – an injectable, inactivated (killed) polio vaccine.

 1961: Albert Sabin develops an oral polio vaccine (OPV) using attenuated poliovirus.
 The OPV rapidly becomes the vaccine of choice against polio.

-1972: Albert Sabin the inventor of OPV in a humanitarian gesture gives strains of Poliovirus to Rotary who further donates these to World Health Organization to increase their availability to developing countries.
+1972: Albert Sabin the inventor of OPV in a humanitarian gesture gives strains of Poliovirus to Rotary, who further donates these to World Health Organization to increase their availability to developing countries.

 1979 : Rotary makes a 5-year pledge to immunize six million children in the Philippines against Polio.

 1985: Rotary International pledges US$120 million to its fund, PolioPlus and raised US$240 million.

 1986: Rotary provides US$2.6 million grant to Tamil Nadu (India) for a pilot Polio vaccination campaign.

 1988: The World Health Assembly launches the Global Polio Eradication Initiative - (GPEI).

 1994: The Regional Commission certifies the Americas polio-free.
 A pilot Polio immunization activity is conducted in Delhi targeting 1.4 million children in the age groupof 0–3 years.

 1995: Govt. of India launches its first nationwide polio campaign - NID (National Immunization Day), immunizing 88 million children in the age group of 0–3 years.

 1996: NIDs conducted covering children up to the age of five years.

 1997: National Polio Surveillance Project, a WHO and Government of India collaboration, set up for poliovirus surveillance.

 1999: Polio immunization activities intensified - house to house polio vaccination starts.
 Type P2 wild poliovirus eradicated from India and the World.
-The India Expert Advisory Group for polio constituted to guide the programme to achieve polio eradication in India.
+The India Expert Advisory Group for poliwas o constituted to guide the progrme to achieve polio eradication in India.

 2000: The Western Pacific Region is certified polio-free.
 A record 550 million children receive oral polio vaccine.

-2001: UNICEF sets up Social Mobilization Network in Uttar Pradesh to mobilize community for accepting polio immunization.
+2001: UNICEF sets up Social Mobilization Network in Uttar Pradesh to mobilize cothe mmunity for accepting polio immunization.